 Is Upwork Worth it?

-- New Freelancers who are building their portfolio
+- New freelancers who are building their portfolio

-- People looking for a straightforward side-hustle
+- People looking for a simple side hustle

 Experienced freelancers who are expanding their portfolio